 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

 Scholarships and financial support

-We have two scholarships of £1,000 each for international master’s students studying MSc Nutrition and Food Science, MSc Food Science, or MSc Food Technology - Quality Assurance.
+4 scholarships of £5,000 each for international students offered admission to: MSc Nutrition and Food Science, MSc Food Science, or MSc Food Technology - Quality Assurance.